Skip to content

 -------

-if `return_wf` is False and `return_psf` is False, returns the psf Array.
+If `return_wf` is False and `return_psf` is False, returns the PSF array.

-if `return_wf` is True and `return_psf` is False, returns the Wavefront
+If `return_wf` is True and `return_psf` is False, returns the Wavefront

 object.

-if `return_wf` is False and `return_psf` is True, returns the PSF object.
+If `return_wf` is False and `return_psf` is True, returns the PSF object.

 """

-model(source, return_wf=False, return_psf=False)
+model(source, return_wf=False, return_psf=False) abstractmethod ¤

 Models the input Source object through the optics.